 In accordance with subsection 287.057(16), Florida Statutes, "If the value of a contract is in excess of \$1 million in any fiscal year, at least one of the persons conducting negotiations must be certified as a contract negotiator."
 Certification requires at least 12 months of work experience related to procurement, participation in at least two government contract negotiations, completion of a three-day instructor-led training, and a final assessment with a minimum score of 80 percent.
-In Fiscal Year 2017-18, the division offered 12 instructor-led training sessions, trained 208 staff, and issued 109 certifications.
+In fiscal year 2018-19, the division offered four instructor-led training sessions, trained 75 staff, and issued 79 certifications; whereas completion of instructor-led training is one of several requirements for certification, staff may attend training and apply for certification in different fiscal years.

-Project Management Professional® (PMP®)
+➤ Project Management Professional® (PMP®)

 In accordance with subsection 287.057(16), Florida Statutes, "If the value of a contract is in excess of \$10 million in any fiscal year, at least one of the persons conducting negotiations must be a Project Management Professional, as certified by the Project Management Institute."
-Additionally, in August 2016, AST implemented Rule 74-1.009(7), Florida Administrative Code, which states that "A PMP Certified Project Manager is required for any project meeting the criteria for AST oversight."
-The division uses contracted services to provide instructor-led training and manages the certification process; in Fiscal Year 2017-18, the division funded services for 34 new certifications.
-The division also uses contracted services to provide professional development units (PDUs), which are required for PMP-certified employees to maintain their certification; in Fiscal Year 2017-18, the division funded PDUs for 275 employees.
+Also, in accordance with Rule 60GG-1.009(7), Florida Administrative Code, "A PMP Certified Project Manager is required for any [information technology] project meeting the criteria for DMS oversight."
+The division uses contracted services to provide instructor-led training and manage the certification process; in fiscal year 2018-19, the division funded services for 150 staff.

-In addition to being responsible for statutorily required certification programs, the division is in the process of implementing the following additional training opportunities for procurement professionals:
+In addition to being responsible for statutorily required certification programs, the division provides additional training opportunities for procurement professionals, such as:

-• Procurement Operations Preparation (POP)
+Procurement Operations Prep (POP)

-Beginning in Fiscal Year 2018-19, the division will offer a three-day instructor-led training designed to educate new state agency purchasing professionals on the seven stages of public procurement.
-The curriculum will provide procurement professionals with the knowledge and skills necessary to develop successful solicitations, evaluate responses, and write and manage contracts effectively.
+The division offers a three-day instructor-led training designed to educate new state agency purchasing professionals on the seven stages of public procurement.
+The curriculum provides procurement professionals with the knowledge and skills necessary to develop successful solicitations, evaluate responses, and write and manage contracts effectively.
+The division is currently developing a supplement to the POP curriculum that will offer further comprehensive information for more seasoned procurement professionals.
+These supplements will be offered beginning in fiscal year 2020-21.

-Procurement Professional Resource Center
+➤ Procurement Professional Resource Center

-Beginning in Fiscal Year 2018-19, the division will offer an online resource center for procurement professionals to enhance knowledge among state agencies.
+Beginning in fiscal year 2019-20, the division will offer an online resource center for procurement professionals to enhance knowledge among state agencies.
 Resources will include job aids, checklists, and short, highly focused learning opportunities (e.g., online training modules, videos, and how-to materials) in an interactive framework.
 The division will add resources as training needs are identified and will update existing resources as needed.